tirimatangi/MultiArena/README.md

 - `addressToBytesMap()` returns a const pointer to `std::map<void*,uint32_t>`.
 It maps an allocated (but not yet deallocated) address to the number of bytes requested at the said allocation.
 Note that the space for the map is allocated from the system heap.
 - `bytesAllocated()` returns the aggregate number of bytes from all active allocations.
 Note that number of active allocations can be found with either `arenaResource.numberOfAllocations()` or `arenaResource.addressToBytesMap()->size()`.
 - `histogram()` returns an `std::map<uint32_t, uint32_t>` which maps an allocation size in bytes to the frequency of such allocations.
-That is, it tells how many chucks of the given size there are in the set of active allocations.
+That is, it tells how many chunks of the given size there are in the set of active allocations.
 For example, if there are 10 allocations of 256 bytes, then `arenaResource.histogram().at(256) == 10`.
 The memory for the histogram is allcoated from the system heap.

 The next 3 methods use the histogram to calculate the percentile, mean and standard deviation of the distribution of active allocations.